Chart Color Schemes

 Population growth drivers in Wacol are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch, as of Nov 2025, the suburb of Wacol's population is estimated at around 4,690.
-This reflects an increase of 437 people since the 2021 Census, which reported a population of 4,253 people.
-The change is inferred from the resident population of 4,635, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 7 validated new addresses since the Census date.
-This level of population equates to a density ratio of 264 persons per square kilometer.
-Wacol's growth of 10.3% since the 2021 census exceeded the national average of 8.9%.
-Population growth for the area was primarily driven by interstate migration, contributing approximately 51.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, Wacol's estimated population is around 4,554.
+This reflects an increase of 301 people since the 2021 Census, which reported a population of 4,253 people.
+The change is inferred from AreaSearch's estimation of the resident population at 4,553 following examination of the latest ERP data release by the ABS (June 2024) and an additional 7 validated new addresses since the Census date.
+This level of population equates to a density ratio of 256 persons per square kilometer.
+Over the past decade, Wacol has demonstrated resilient growth patterns with a 2.4% compound annual growth rate, outpacing the SA3 area.
+Population growth for the area was primarily driven by interstate migration contributing approximately 51.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-These state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Considering these projections, lower quartile growth of national areas is anticipated.
-The suburb of Wacol is expected to increase by 65 persons to 2041, reflecting a gain of 1.5% in total over the 17 years.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Considering projected demographic shifts, lower quartile growth of national areas is anticipated.
+The Wacol (SA2) is expected to increase by 69 persons to 2041, reflecting a gain of 4.6% in total over the 17 years.

 Frequently Asked Questions - Population